utkuozbulak/utkuozbulak.github.io/_pages/about.md

 My interests lie in developing AI-driven solutions that enhance clinical decision-making, improve interpretability, and ensure reliability in real-world medical and biomedical settings.
 These days, I'm working on surgical video understanding with video object segmentation models such as SAM2 and AI-assisted characterization of sub-visible particles in biopharmaceuticals (classification, clustering, and segmentation).
 If you're working on cool projects within my areas of interest that I can contribute to, feel free to reach out!
 </div>
 <br>
-Here’s a brief overview of my career, including my current and past research focus, as well as my publications:
+Here’s a brief overview of my career, including my current and past research focus, as well as my publications.

 <h3>Jump to section:</h3>
 <ul style="list-style-type: none; padding-left: 0;">